clams-tech/blog/content/release-v1/index.md

 ## How it started

-Before Clams, we were busy hacking on an interface for CLN.
-We weren't happy with the lack of a UI that could surface all of the cool features of [CLN](https://corelightning.org/) like [BOLT12](https://bolt12.org/), so we built [Remote](https://remote.clams.tech).
-After a year of node running, we were well on our way to realizing the dream of living on a Bitcoin standard... that was until we sat down to try and reconcile all of our transactions.
-An eclectic mix of onchain and lightning wallets, some custodial and some non-custodial, and of course some CSVs from our exchanges.
-After a long weekend of wrestling with custom scripts, we finally were able to reach a number for our cost basis and for our cap gains.
-It was brutal, manual, and definitely did not scale.
-It became clear to us that accounting issues were some of the biggest headaches we faced in our pursuit of exiting the fiat rails.
+Before Clams, we were busy hacking on an interface for [CLN](https://corelightning.org/).
+We weren't happy with the lack of a UI that could surface all of the cool features like [BOLT12](https://bolt12.org/), so we built [Remote](https://remote.clams.tech).
+After a year of node running, we were well on our way to realizing the dream of living on a Bitcoin standard... that was until we sat down to try and reconcile an eclectic mix of onchain and lightning transactions.
+Read more on those pain points [here](/hello-world).

-Here is a handful of the issues that took far too long for us to solve:

-- Dealing with cap gains events when spending.
-- Calculating cost basis across all wallets.
-- Tracking transfers between wallets you control.
-- Categorizing purchases to help with budgeting.

-We always try to remind ourselves of what it felt like.
-What we realized is that accounting is one of the largest pain points for anyone that wants to live on Bitcoin.
-Perhaps it is one of the main hurdles for kicking off Bitcoin circular economies?
-We asked ourselves - If living on a Bitcoin standard is the future we want - why don't we focus on tackling the accountancy problem?
+The TLDR is that we realized that accounting is one of the largest pain points for anyone that wants to live on Bitcoin.
+We have come to feel strongly that it is also hindering the proliferation of Bitcoin circular economies.
+We asked ourselves back then - if living on a Bitcoin standard is the future we want - why don't we shift our focus to tackling the accountancy problem?

 ## The MVP

-We first [debuted Clams](https://youtu.be/OaW0k9t2j4Q?feature=shared&t=34) in March 2024 to a room of fellow Bitcoiners in Austin, Texas.
-It was very much an MVP, something we had powered through in three months.
-Even then, we knew that we were onto something.
-From talking to people at the event we realized we were not the only ones facing similar challenges.
-We chatted with individuals managing their family finances.
-There were business owners getting paid in Bitcoin.
-Financial professionals like accountants and CFOs discussed how they manage Bitcoin payroll and treasuries for their clients.
+We [launched Clams](https://youtu.be/OaW0k9t2j4Q?feature=shared&t=34) in March 2024 to a room of fellow Bitcoiners in Austin, Texas.
+It was very much an MVP, something we had hacked together in three months.
+But even then, we knew that we were onto something.
+After talking to a bunch of people that day we realized we were not the only ones facing similar challenges.
+We have individuals managing their family finances.
+Business owners getting paid and paying bills in Bitcoin.
+Financial professionals like accountants and CFOs attempting to manage Bitcoin payroll and treasury functions for their clients.

-Although everyone had unique issues, we were determined to build towards a solution that could help them all.
-After launch, feedback filtered in via Discord, video calls and Nostr messages.
-Our backlog of feature requests and improvements started to grow.
-We had a pretty good handle already on the pain points that individuals faced, but it was very enlightening to learn more from the financial professionals.
+We became determined to build towards a solution that could more than just us, the individual sat stacker.
+After launch, feedback filtered in via Discord, video calls and Nostr messages and our backlog of feature requests and improvements started to grow.
+It was particularly enlightening to learn more from the financial professionals.

-To the beta testers, we can't thank you enough for taking the time to test and provide feedback.
+To the beta testers, we cannot thank you enough for taking the time to download the app, test it out and provide feedback.
 It really has been invaluable to us.
-It has helped us better understand exactly what we need Clams to do for you.
-You have all helped inform the direction that has brought us to this v1 release.
+We now better understand exactly what Clams needs to do for you.

 Based on all the feedback, we focused on improving the app in these key areas:
 - Onboarding